 Lists are also good for breaking up walls of text and drawing eyes to important points.
 Use numbered lists when counting a set of items (e.g. “the five attributes of a successful entrepreneur”) or when providing step-by-step instructions.
 Otherwise, bulleted lists are fine.
 Just be sure to avoid overusing lists, which detracts readability from your Word document design.

 10. Separate Sections With Breaks

+When you want to learn how to make your report look professional, you need to get acquainted with section breaks.
 In Microsoft Word, section breaks allow you to differentiate certain pages with changes in orientation, columns, headers, footers, page numbers, and more.
 Section breaks come in four forms: